-Artificial intelligence is a helpful tool for nonprofits because it can automate some tasks, which would liberate you to simultaneously tackle other tasks!
+Artificial intelligence is a helpful tool for nonprofits because it can automate some tasks, which will allow you to focus on your other priorities!

 One tool that has been utilized by companies is the Facebook Messenger chatbot (a virtual robot programmed to reply to chat messages).
 Chatbots can help your nonprofit by quickly answering questions from potential donors, and offering customer support.

 How can a chatbot help my nonprofit, you might ask?